The Security Service of Ukraine (SBU) announced on

 months.
 Although Ukrainian authorities have made assurances that any conversions to the newly created church will occur gradually

-, we are confident that conflicts
+and peacefully, we are confident that conflicts

 will emerge in churches throughout Ukraine between those wanting to join the